DataDog/documentation/content/en/monitors/service_level_objectives/guide/slo_graph_query.md

 {{< img src="/monitors/service_level_objectives/slo_graph_query/trace_metrics_slo.png" alt="SLO configuration showing example trace metrics" style="width:100%;" >}}

-### SLO summary widget query
+### SLO Summary widget

-Build out a [SLO Summary widget][1] with the metric-based SLO.
-Even though the original query is filtered by `service:web-store` you can add template variables to dynamically scope your graphs.
-We add the `$env` and `$availability-zone` dynamic tags in the *filter by* field of the widget configuration.
+Select the SLO in the [SLO Summary widget editor][1].
+You can apply additional filters in the widget configuration to further scope the results displayed.
+This does not modify the original definition of the SLO.
+In the example, we add the `$env` and `$availability-zone` tags to the *filter by* field of the widget.

 {{< img src="/monitors/service_level_objectives/slo_graph_query/slo_filter_by.png" alt="SLO Summary editor with dynamic tags for $env and $availability-zone" style="width:100%;" >}}

-With this configuration, what happens when the [Dashboard template variable][3] is changed to tbe `env:prod` and `availability-zone:northcentralus`?
+With this configuration, what happens when the [Dashboard template variable][3] is changed to `env:prod` and `availability-zone:northcentralus`?

-The SLO widget takes the original query and amends it for your visualization purposes:
+The SLO Summary widget filters the SLO metric queries by those additional tags for your visualization purposes:

 ##### Good events (numerator)
 `sum:trace.rack.request.hits{service:web-store, env:prod, availability-zone:northcentralus} by {resource_name}.as_count()` <br>
 `sum:trace.rack.request.errors{service:web-store, env:prod, availability-zone:northcentralus} by {resource_name}.as_count()`

 ##### Total events (denominator)
 `sum:trace.rack.request.hits{service:web-store, env:prod, availability-zone:northcentralus} by {resource_name}.as_count()`

-### What if the metric doesn't have the tags used in a filter?

-What would happen if we added the `$random-example` tag even though none of the trace metrics have this tag associated with it?
-The query becomes:

-##### Good events (numerator)
-`sum:trace.rack.request.hits{service:web-store, env:prod, availability-zone:northcentralus, random-example:*} by {resource_name}.as_count()` <br>
-`sum:trace.rack.request.errors{service:web-store, env:prod, availability-zone:northcentralus, random-example:*} by {resource_name}.as_count()`

-##### Total events (denominator)
-`sum:trace.rack.request.hits{service:web-store, env:prod, availability-zone:northcentralus, random-example:*} by {resource_name}.as_count()`

-This query does not return any data, the SLO widget query behaves the same way the SLO metric query does.
-It cannot show data for tags that the metric is not associated with.

 ## Further reading